best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 * Focus on things that are already sufficiently tested (e.g. it should not be necessary to test the functionality from your dependencies packages if you are confident that they are already been subjected to sufficient assurance)
 * Write tests that have an element of randomness - tests should be deterministic

-A short check-list for questions to ask when writing tests:
+You may want to use a short check-list for questions to ask when writing tests.
+For example:
 - [ ] Have I tested realistic combinations of my code's input parameters?
 - [ ] Have I tested any discrete outputs once?
 - [ ] Have I tested the boundaries of non-discrete outputs?